This Is the Difference Between Orzo and Rice

 Have you ever found yourself in the kitchen, rice-less, wondering if you can substitute orzo in a favorite recipe?
 Or vice-versa?
 It can be tempting, sure—they're the same shape!
 They look so similar!
 They're both grain-based?

-It's not hard to see why you might find yourself looking at a box of orzo and wanting to call it rice.
+It's not hard to see why you could find yourself looking at a box of orzo and wanting to call it rice.
 A harried night in the kitchen might find you pouring a cup of grain-shaped orzo into your risotto instead of Arborio rice.
-These are easy mix-ups, because the two do look alike.
+These are easy mix-ups because the two do look alike.
 However, they're not exact substitutions.
-Their differing textures ensure that your final dishes will taste texturally dissimilar depending on which ingredient you use.
-You'll find that the cooking times and temperatures for each can also vary widely.
+Their differing textures ensure that your final dish will have a different quality if you substitute one for the other.
+You'll also find that the cooking times and temperatures for each vary widely.

 Do you cook with orzo or rice?
 Have you ever substituted the two—on purpose or by accident?
 Let us know your favorite rice and orzo dishes to cook with your family.